pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 	// objects with a certain driver name.
 	DriverName string

-	// Instances describes discrete resources managed by the driver on
+	// Resources describes resources managed by the driver on
 	// the node.
 It is possible to create more than one NodeResources
 	// object for the same node and driver if this array becomes to large
 	// for a single object.
-	Instances []NodeResourceInstance
+	Resources []NodeResource
 }

-// NodeResourceInstance describes one discrete resource instance. type NodeResourceInstance struct {
+// NodeResource describes one resource. type NodeResource struct {
 	// ID is chosen by the driver to distinguish between different resource
 	// instances.
 It only needs to be unique for the driver and node.
 In
 	// other words, the tuple of NodeName, DriverName, InstanceID needs to